SpringTree/pg-tables-to-zod/README.md

 ```

 Please look at `example-config.json` for how to setup a configuration file.
-You can then use bun run to test and generate output:
+You can then use bun run to generate output schemas and validate any code changes:

 ```bash
 bun run src/cli.ts -c my-config.json